joshua-d-miller/macOSLAPS/README.md

 * Rusty Myers - For helping to determine that Windows has its own time method vs Epoch time
 * Matt Hansen - For critiquing and assisting with generating the random password
+* Per Olofsson - For advising me on using ISODate format for international dates and for providing the foundational code for password grouping
 * Allen Clouser and Jody Harpster - For showing me that the **'** key cannot be used from a Windows client without character map
 * John Pater - For advising me on the idea of generating 10 random passwords and picking one randomly to further randomize the password
 * Joel Rennich - For taking my questions about Swift and advising me on better ways to utilize Swift.
 Another special thanks to Joel for advising me on saving the password in the **System** keychain to deal with secureToken.